TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 - passed to another handler (the ``target`` handler) for processing.
 By default, the ``MemoryHandler`` flushed when its buffer gets filled up or an event whose level is greater than or equal to a specified threshold is seen.
-You can use this recipe with a more specialised subclass of ``MemoryHandler`` if you want custom flushing behavior.
+You can use this recipe with a more specialised subkundi of ``MemoryHandler`` if you want custom flushing behavior.

 The example script has a simple function, ``foo``, which just cycles through